Disclosure: Our content is reader-supported, which means that if you click on some of our links that we may earn a commission.

 1. Make it clear you’re on the lookout for fraud

-Making it explicit that you’re on the lookout for payroll fraud is the most efficient way of lowering your risk.
+Making it explicit that you’re on the lookout for payroll fraud is the most effective way of lowering your risk.

 Mention it in new hire training, put that you have payroll fraud prevention measures in the employee handbook, and bring it up in all-hands meetings.
 Simply making people aware that you’re aware of fraud as a potential issue dramatically decreases the risk of it.